Thousands attend President Trump's rally in Omaha

 The Trump campaign held the rally outside at Omaha’s Eppley Airfield.
 Although the campaign said every attendee was given a mask and instructed to wear it, many people went without.

 A reporter estimated more than 6,000 people attended the rally.
+Law enforcement and campaign sources estimated the crowd above 10,000.
 Trump said the crowd was 29,000.

+Angela Schock, 52, of Lincoln, said she came to see the president because “I’m an American, and I love Trump.
+He gets things done.”

 Schock, who wasn’t wearing a mask, says she wasn’t worried about catching coronavirus in the crowd, though she brought a face covering in case.
 “You have to live life while you’re here.
 No concerns.”